tml/jekyll-heroku/_posts/2015-09-15-meet-throndir.md

 categories: session-summary throndir all pov
 ---

+*Sketch bond: Sketch does not understand life in the wild, so I will teach them. *

+*Eero bond: Eero has guided me before and I owe him for it.*

 It is a truism that all elves love the wilds; making thier homes in the deep forests of the world, they commune with nature on a level most races will never understand.
 But even among these sylvan folk, there is occasionally one born who is so peregrine that they find themselves compelled to withdraw even from their arboreous kin.
 Of such is Throndir the ranger.